Visit Morelia, Mexico

 We’ve selected a range of accommodation options for when you visit Morelia.
 Our choices usually come recommended for their character, facilities and service or location.
 Our specialists always aim to suggest properties that match your preferences.

-Hotel de la Soledad is a beautifully restored seventeenth century building and has been recognised for having one of Mexico's most attractive central patios.
+Hotel de la Soledad is a beautifully restored seventeenth century building and has been recognized for having one of Mexico's most attractive central patios.

 A chic, modern hotel in the heart of the Historic Centre of Morelia.